josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/08_❄️_Demeter_Brings_Winter/✈️_the_neets_their_data_and_your_stagnant_gdp.md

 It does establish that **availability and economic valuelessness are not synonyms**.

+That economic observation alone does not establish ownership, infringement, compensable contribution, individual entitlement, or causal harm.
+Those require separate legal and empirical analysis.

 The fact that an input was easy to acquire does not mean it was economically irrelevant.

 ---

 ## 🕸️ Surveillance Capitalism Eats Its Workers Too

+**The heading states the hypothesis at maximum rhetorical compression.
+The section below states the narrower testable claim.**

 The familiar critique of surveillance capitalism concerns privacy, autonomy, consent, manipulation, and power.